junxit/us-congress-bills-113/metadata.md

 - 2013-11-14 — Introduced in House
 - 2013-11-14 — Referred to the Committee on Homeland Security, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-11-14 — Referred to the Committee on Homeland Security, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-11-20 — Referred to the Subcommittee on Border and Maritime Security.
+- 2014-05-20 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-05-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-06-11 — Committee Consideration and Mark-up Session Held.
+- 2014-06-11 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-07-03 — Committee on Ways and Means discharged.
+- 2014-07-03 — Committee on Ways and Means discharged.
+- 2014-07-03 — Placed on the Union Calendar, Calendar No. 383.
+- 2014-07-03 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-511, Part I.
+- 2014-07-03 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-511, Part I.